 The use of a third-party service on EUROPA sites serves as implicit endorsement or approval by the European institutions.
 This would constitute a breach of competition rules as no tender has been launched nor there exists any contractual relationship.
 This can also result in the Commission being held liable for any harm suffered by the Internet user.

 The project team is supported by a director-level working group set up by Catherine Day and chaired by the Director-General of DG COMM.
-In July the directors adopted a series of principles of online communication the first of which was to focus on user needs when we communicate online.
+At their first meeting the directors adopted a series of principles of online communication, the first of which is to focus on user needs when we communicate online.

 Don't hesitate to contact us at: EC-DIGITAL-TRANSFORMATION@ec.europa.eu